|Tourism in Antarctica

 attraction for tourists is the thermally heated water of

-- Lemaire Channel - the 'Kodak Gap' because
+- Lemaire Channel - this used to be known as the 'Kodak Gap' because

 a narrow waterway formed between the cliffs of the Antarctic